Werewolves of Ossory: Gerald of Wales

 The Norse account is clearly based on the earlier accounts of the Ossory werewolves, though without mentioning Ossory, and on a lengthy account in the 12th-century Topographia Hibernica (Geography of Ireland) by Gerald of Wales.
 Appointed as Archdeacon of Brecknock in 1175, he also worked as a historian and writer and accompanied the future King John of England on an expedition to Ireland in 1185.
 Gerald's Topographia presents the story of an unnamed priest who is travelling from Ulster to Meath when he encounters a wolf in the woods.
 To his amazement, the wolf tells him not to be afraid and talks about God.
 The priest begs the wolf not to harm him and urges him to explain.
 The wolf replies:

 There are two of us, a man and a woman, natives of Ossory, who through the curse of one Natalis, saint and abbot, are compelled every seven years to put off the human form and depart from the dwellings of men.
 Quitting entirely the human form, we assume that of wolves.
 At the end of the seven years, if they chance to survive, two others being substituted in their places, they return to their country and their former shape.
 And now, she who is my partner in this visitation lies dangerously sick not inspired by divine charity, to give her the consolations of your priestly office.

 The priest complies and performs the last rites over the sick female wolf.
 The male wolf pulls down the wolfskin of the female, revealing an elderly human female underneath, to reassure the priest that he is not committing blasphemy.
 After the priest has given communion to the woman/she-wolf, the male wolf leads him out of the woods and gives him a number of prophesies about the future of Ireland and its English invaders.
 The priest is subsequently summoned to a synod convened by the Bishop of Meath which, on Gerald's advice, orders the priest to appear before the Pope.
 Gerald himself is unable to attend but hears about the matter from the bishop's clerks.

 As several commentators have noted, the story is unique in several respects.
 It is the only one in which a werewolf talks, and they are not conventional werewolves, undergoing a full transformation, but are still human beings under the wolfskins.
 As such, they are Christianised werewolves; they are people created in the image of God who have outwardly changed their appearance but retain their human intelligence and forms, albeit concealed.
 The werewolves are also held to be the victims of a curse inflicted on their community as collective punishment for their sins.

 Gerald goes on to discuss the theological implications of his story, referring to accounts of werewolves in Augustine of Hippo's 5th-century work The City of God.
-He reiterates Augustine's views on metamorphisis:
+He reiterates Augustine's views on metamorphosis: